mstksg/inCode/copy/entries/functor-combinatorpedia.md

     sequential and choice-like combinations.
 If `f` is a primitive parsing unit, then `Alt f` represents a non-deterministic parser of a bunch of `f`s one after the other, with multiple possible results.
-I wrote [an entire article][fs4] on the usage of this combinator alone to implement a version of regular expressions.
+I wrote [an entire article][are] on the usage of this combinator alone to implement a version of regular expressions.

 *   **Constraint**